 Our Wills expertise

-Our experienced Wills solicitors have a wealth of knowledge in preparing a range of Wills, from the most straightforward to those involving trusts and other complex issues.
-We offer a friendly, expert service, aimed at making it as simple and stress-free as possible to get a Will that ensures your estate and loved ones are taken care of in the future.
+Our experienced, friendly Will writing solicitors have a wealth of knowledge in preparing a range of Wills.
+From the most straightforward, to those involving trusts and other complex issues.
+We make it as stress-free as possible to get a Will that ensures your estate and loved ones are taken care of in the future.

-As well as drafting new Wills, we can also review your existing Will to make sure it reflects your wishes, complies with legal requirements and minimises potential tax liabilities.
-This can be especially important when you have gone through a major change of circumstances, such as buying a new home, getting married or divorced, or having children.
+As well as drafting new Wills, we can also review your existing Will.
+We can check that it reflects your wishes, complies with legal requirements and minimises potential tax liabilities.
+This can be especially important if you’ve gone through a major change of circumstances, i.e. buying a new home, getting married or divorced, or having children.

 The importance of making a Will should never be underestimated.
 As well as allowing you to choose who will receive your property, personal possessions and other assets when you die, you can nominate an executor of your Will to deal with your estate, appoint guardians to care for your children and specify your funeral arrangements.

-By making a Will, you will also relieve your family of having to make important decisions at what will be a stressful and distressing time.
+Having a Will relieves your family of having to make important decisions at what will be a distressing time.